Generic selectors

 • Agency Fees: When you go through a surrogacy agency, you can expect to pay fees for their services, which include matching you with a surrogate, coordinating the process, and providing support.
 These fees can range from $20,000 to $30,000 or more.

-• Surrogate Compensation: Compensation for the surrogate mother (in countries or states where it’s legal) varies significantly.
+• Surrogate Compensation: Compensation for the surrogate (in countries or states where it’s legal) varies significantly.
 In the United States, for example, compensation can range from $30,000 to $50,000 or more, depending on the location and the surrogate’s experience.

 • Medical Expenses: This includes costs for fertility treatments, embryo creation and transfer, prenatal care, and the birth.
 These expenses can vary greatly but may range from $50,000 to $100,000 or more.